solarslurpi/GrowBuddies/docs/mistbuddy.md

 :::::

 If you squint closely at the upper left of the grow tent you can see mist puffing out of the long PVC.
 That's MistBuddy doing it's thing.

-## About
-This guide details the process of building MistBuddy, configuring its software, and understanding its operation.

 MistBuddy has a whale of a good time maintaining a grow tent's ideal [vpd level](https://www.canr.msu.edu/floriculture/uploads/files/Water%20VPD.pdf).
 When the vpd level is too high, MistBuddy spouts out mist for **just** the right amount of time.
 When the vpd is too low or just right, MistBuddy shuts off until the vpd level is higher than the vpd level setpoint.
 Our indoor gardening environment is climate controlled.
 The temperature with the LED lights stays at a stress free level of between 75&#8457; and 85&#8457;.
 While vpd is dependent on both temperature and humidity, MistBuddy only changes the humidity to adjust the vpd.